collerek/ormar/docs/fields.md

     Since related models are coming from Relationship Manager the reverse relation on access returns list of `wekref.proxy` to avoid circular references.

 !!!info
-    All relations are stored in lists, but when you access parent `Model` the ORM is unpacking the value for you.
+    All relations are stored in lists, but when you access parent `Model` the ormar is unpacking the value for you.
     Read more in [relations][relations].

 [relations]: ./relations.md